 My Fit Over 50 was so excited to host a talk recently with Dr. Shawna Dingman about arthritis, how it can affect women as we age and arthritis relief.
 Dr. Shawna, chiropractor and owner of Elevate Women’s Health clinic, offered us some great information and ways to support your health, especially if you have been diagnosed with arthritis.
-Thank you to everyone who attended our evening presentation with all of the funds being donated to Arthritis Research Canada, if you missed our guest speaker presentation see the video below.
+Thank you to everyone who attended our evening presentation with all of the funds being donated to Arthritis Research Canada.

 In my professional acupuncture/pilates practice I have worked with many women who were told that they were suffering from Arthritis and there was not much they could do (except maybe taking anti inflammatory drugs) as it was just an inevitable process of aging.
 After years of training and experience I can tell you there is always something that can be done!
 As Dr. Shawna noted in her conversation with us, if we take care of ourselves and seek help from practitioners, we can often reduce and sometimes eliminate arthritic joint pain for good.

 ALL IN MEMBERS CAN SEE THE RECORDED VIDEO IN YOUR PORTAL!

 What is arthritis and how can it affect women as we age?